mrfdev/1MB/Resources/Server/1mb-start-todo.md

   `set -o pipefail` can then be evaluated safely.
 - [x] Add small `--help`, `--status`, and `--attach` commands.
 Completed in `2.17.9`, build `082`; `--version` was intentionally not added.
-- [ ] Add repeatable checks with `bash -n`, ShellCheck, and disposable fake or isolated tmux sessions for success, duplicate-name, missing-sibling, and missing-dependency paths.
+- [x] Add repeatable checks with `bash -n`, ShellCheck, and disposable fake or isolated tmux sessions for success, duplicate-name, missing-sibling, and missing-dependency paths.
+Completed in `2.18.3`, build `086`, with committed local tests and path-filtered macOS/Ubuntu CI.
 - [ ] Consider an optional `umask 027` only after auditing backup, web, and group-access requirements.
 Do not change inherited Paper file permissions as part of an unrelated launcher update.